adielcristo/symfony-doc-pt-br/setup/upgrade_major.rst

 Upgrading to Symfony 6: Add Native Return Types
 -----------------------------------------------

-Symfony 6 will come with native PHP return types to (almost all) methods.
+Symfony 6 and Symfony 7 added native PHP return types to (almost all) methods.

 In PHP, if the parent has a return type declaration, any class implementing or overriding the method must have the return type as well.
 However, you can add a return type before the parent adds one.
-This means that it is important to add the native PHP return types to your classes before upgrading to Symfony 6.0.
+This means that it is important to add the native PHP return types to your classes before upgrading to Symfony 6.0 or 7.0.
 Otherwise, you will get incompatible declaration errors.

 When debug mode is enabled (typically in the dev and test environment),